MeghanaCVarghese/MeghanaCVarghese/README.md

 - Hi, I’m @MeghanaCVarghese
 - I’m interested in web development and python projects.
 - I’m looking to collaborate on Web development intership at "The Intern Academy"
-- Currently doing Web Development and Designing Internship at "The Sparks Foundation" ,"LetsGrowMore" and "Technophile Bud"
+- I have completed Web Development and Designing Internship at "The Sparks Foundation" ,"LetsGrowMore" and "Technophile Bud"
+- Currently doing internship at "NeoDocto Inc "
 - How to reach me : meghanac118@gmail.com

 <!---